SnapdragonStudios/wos-gaming-samples/README.md

 * Cmake 3.31 or newer recommended (Cmake 3.20+ works but has conflicting preprocessor defines in ARM64EC build)

 ## Display Adapter Detect
-DXGI sample showcasing how to detect the Qualcomm Adreno GPU.
+Sample demonstrating how to detect the Qualcomm Adreno GPU adapter using DXGI.
 Once the adapter is found, the D3D11 or D3D12 device can be created using the adapter.

 ### Building
 Run `build.bat` to generate solution files.
 Open `DisplayAdapterDetect.sln` and compile in each build directory.

 ## Windows on Snapdragon Detect
-Sample showcasing dedection if the system is Windows on Snapdragon and if the x86/x64 application is running in emulation.
+Sample demonstrating detection if the system is Windows on Snapdragon and if the x86/x64 application is running in emulation.

 ### Building
 Run `build.bat` to generate solution files.
 Open `WindowsOnSnapdragonDetect.sln` and compile in each build directory.